Rushikarpe45/material-for-mkdocs-crash-course/docs/121 Page.md

 And if your budget is really tight, we still recommend implementing some sort of team building.
 This can be organized on your own–small group chats, outdoor picnics, impromptu office parties or lectures, etc. No matter what you can afford, putting in the effort into team building now will greatly benefit your team down the line.

-**16.7.2 Team building activities are time consuming and need to be held regularly:**
+**Team building activities are time consuming and need to be held regularly:**

 Team building exercises can be very time consuming both in their planning and execution.
 Also, it should be kept in mind that one single event will not have the long lasting effects that you may want–team building is a constant effort that needs to be worked on regularly.